-ENT 275 • Independent Study in Engineering Technology I 1-4 Credits
+Independent Study in Engineering Technology I

 For students with a foundation in the field.
 Student and instructor determine the project to be worked on and the number of credits to be earned.
 Laboratory or field work, literature search, and written or oral reports may be involved.
 Regularly scheduled meetings between student and instructor are required.

 Prerequisite: Approval of the department chair or program advisor.

-ENT 276 • Independent Study in Engineering Technology II 1-4 Credits
+FNT 276 Independent Study in Engineering Technology II

 For students with a foundation in the field.
 Student and instructor determine the project to be worked on and the number of credits to be earned.
 Laboratory or field work, literature search, and written or oral reports may be involved.
 Regularly scheduled meetings between student and instructor are required.

 Prerequisite: Approval of the department chair or program advisor.

-ENT 285 • Technical Internship in Engineering/Technology I 1-4 Credits
+ENT 285 Technical Internship in Engineering/Technology I

 A technical internship in engineering/technology or related field.
 Learning goals and documentation arranged by contract with faculty and industrial sponsor.
-Prerequisite: Permission of faculty sponsor and assistant dean.

-ENT 286 • Technical Internship in Engineering/Technology II 1-4 Credits
+ENT 286 Technical Internship in Engineering/Technology II

 A second technical internship in engineering/ technology or related field.
 Learning goals and documentation arranged by contract with faculty and industrial sponsor.
-Prerequisite: Permission of faculty sponsor and assistant dean.